ognjenjevremovic/pretty-easy-dates/README.md

 ## Examples

 ### 1. Simple usage (no parameter)
-The most simplest use is to call the function returned by the module without supplying the function with parameter, which will return the JavaScript object with key value pairs representing the current date values.
+The most simplest use is to call the function returned by the module without supplying the function with any of the defined parameters, which will return the JavaScript object with key/value pairs representing the current date values.
 ```javascript
 var now = dates();
 ```